U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 How many nuclear power plants are in the United States, and where are they located?

-There are 60 commercially operating nuclear power plants with 100 nuclear reactors in 30 states in the United States.
-Of these plants, 36 have two or more reactors.
-The Palo Verde power plant in Arizona has three reactors and had the largest combined net summer generating capacity of 3,937 megawatts (MW) in 2014.
-Fort Calhoun in Nebraska with a single reactor had the smallest net summer capacity at 479 megawatts (MW) in 2014.
+There are 61 commercially operating nuclear power plants with 99 nuclear reactors in 30 states in the United States.
+(The Indian Point Energy Center in New York has two nuclear reactors that the U.S. Energy Information Center counts as two separate nuclear plants.)
+Of these nuclear plants, 35 have two or more reactors.
+The Palo Verde power plant in Arizona is the largest nuclear plant, and it has three reactors with a combined net summer electricity generating capacity at 3,937 megawatts (MW).
+The R. E. Ginna Nuclear Power Plant in New York is the smallest nuclear plant, and it has one reactor with a net summer electricity generating capacity at 508 MW.

 Four new nuclear reactors are actively under construction: Vogtle Units 3 and 4 in Georgia and Virgil C. Summer Units 2 and 3 in South Carolina.